DiceTechnology/dice-payment-tester/README.md

 Compile into a jar file and all you have to do is import it on your own project.

+# Pre-requisites

+For Paypal testing a number of preconditions need to exist.
+These are:
+* A paypal sandbox account already need to exist
+* Paypal Billing Agreement needs to be created and accepted beforehand.

+If those conditions are met, you are good to go to start using Dice Payment Tester.

 ## Running the tests

 To run the example tests for the library: